 Does your vehicle have ABS?
-If so, when the panel is dead, does the ABS warning light come on and stay on full-time?
+If so, when the panel is not working, does the ABS warning light come on and stay on full-time?

 If so, I just recently solved the same problem on my 1998 Grand Caravan Sport.
-For about a year or so, the instrument panel would occasionally go dead (just the odometer and gauges -- panel illiumination worked, as did the various warnign and indicator lights in the strip above the panel except as noted below), but could be brought back to life with a well-placed thump on the dash with a rubber mallet.
+For about a year or so, the instrument panel would occasionally go dead (just the odometer and gauges panel illumination worked, as did the various warning and indicator lights in the strip above the panel except as noted below), but could be brought back to life with a well-placed thump on the dash with a rubber mallet.

 Eventually, it quit working completely.
 Any time the panel was dead, the ((ABS)) warning light was on full-time while the engine was running.
-Sometimes the Check Engine light would come on, but would eventually go out on its own.
+Sometimes the check engine light would come on, but would eventually go out on its own.
 I had the codes checked once at AutoZone.
 They said it was complaining about the EGR system, but the engine runs just fine.
-I'm not positive, but I suspect that the error codes were a just side-effect of the malfunctioning panel.
+I am not positive, but I suspect that the error codes were a just side-effect of the malfunctioning panel.

 As it turned out, the problem was caused by a poor solder joint on the instrument cluster circuit board, where the socket for the chassis wiring connector is attached to the board.

-If you've already had the thing apart far enough to get the panel out.
-Try just wiggling the connector around with the ignition switch in the " Run" position (second detent) and see if you can get the panel to light up.
+If you have already had the thing apart far enough to get the panel out.
+Try just wiggling the connector around with the ignition switch in the "run" position (second detent) and see if you can get the panel to light up.
 I got mine to the point where merely tapping the side of the connector with my fingertip would make the panel kick in and out.

-Note: With the panel disconnected, you should read 12 volts on the pink lead in the chassis wiring connector with the ignition key in the " on" position.
+Note: With the panel disconnected, you should read twelve volts on the pink lead in the chassis wiring connector with the ignition key in the "on" position.
 If not, the problem lies elsewhere.